 • Create new coins or tokens from nothing

 • Transact with coins or tokens that don’t belong to them

-Cryptocurrency investing may appeal to an investor if they’re comfortable taking more risk to pursue higher returns.
+Cryptocurrency investing may appeal to investors if they’re comfortable taking more risks to pursue higher returns.
 If an investor is new to cryptocurrency trading, the prospect of a 51% attack might seem intimidating.
 Understanding how they work and the likelihood of one occurring can help them feel more confident.

-If an investor is ready to start trading Bitcoin, Ethereum, and Litecoin, SoFi Invest can help.
-Members can trade cryptocurrencies 24/7, starting with as little as $10.
-The SoFi app allows users to manage their account from anywhere.
+If an investor is ready to trade crypto, like Bitcoin, Ethereum, Cardano, Solana, and Dogecoin, SoFi Invest can help.
+Members can buy and sell cryptocurrencies 24/7, starting with as little as $10.
+The SoFi app allows users to manage their accounts from anywhere.

 2) Active Investing—The Active Investing platform is owned by SoFi Securities LLC.
 Clearing and custody of all securities are provided by APEX Clearing Corporation.